It’s Shamrock Time

 The night before most holidays, and several nights before at Christmas time, I read a book, or two, associated with the holiday.
 I usually try for a silly, fun book and a more meaningful story, to associate with.
 Two of our favorites are, The Night Before St. Patrick’s Day and, The Story of St. Patrick’s Day, but a full search in the children’s book department of Amazon, can be seen here and that way you can choose your favorites.

-In the morning the kids find this Letter from a Leprechaun, feel free to download and print, and as the letter states, there are usually a couple things amiss in the house.
+In the morning the kids find this Letter from a Leprechaun (link takes you to my Etsy shop) and as the letter states, there are usually a couple things amiss in the house.

 Last year it was the green “pee”, as seen here… and you might think this weird or gross, but a to a little kid, this is hilarious!
 The Leprechaun usually mismatches their shoes or leaves some tracks and always leaves themed pencils, stickers or something of the like.

 My kids are big on crafts, so I try to incorporate something like that into the mix.
 Last year we made a piece of handprint art.

 I used my kid’s hands to make rainbows from pots of gold and their fingerprints to make clovers.
 They had a blast and I get to bring that out now every year, and I love that!
 However, coloring a picture or cutting out clovers could be just as fun.

 Being a special day, I treat the kids to Lucky Charms cereal.
 We live by an 85%/15% rule here, we strive for 85% organic and/or gluten, preservative, and artificial color free, while the other 15% we save for days like this, holidays, pizza nights, sleep overs and so on.
 I have both, just given them the cereal with green milk and have made cereal bars for breakfast, for that recipe, click here.

 For lunch, I ask the kids if they want Shamrock Sandwiches or Pots of Gold.